meilfang/SynthASpoof/README.md

 ## Data preparation
 SynthASpoof dataset: the images should be preprocessed including face detection and crop via **data_preprocess/crop_face.py** before training.

 Test real datasets: for testing, we use four real face PAD dataset, MSU-MFSD, CASIA-FAS, Idiap ReplayAttack, and OULU-NPU.
 The data format in the real face PAD datasets are videos.
-We sample 25 frames in the average time interval of each video.
+We sampled 25 frames in the average time interval of each video.

 Then, CSV files are generated for each dataset for further training and evaluation.
 The format of the dataset CSV file is:
 ```